-When choosing a credit card, you must not set your eyes only on what you can gain, you need to see what it has to offer and the fees and charges it comes with.
-Let’s take a look at Standard Chartered Credit Cards
+When choosing a credit card, you must not set your eyes only on what you can gain.
+You need to see what it offers and the fees and charges it comes with.
+Let’s take a look at Standard Chartered Credit Cards.

 Standard Chartered Bank Credit Card

-These cards are all acceptable worldwide with the first annual fee waived to your convenience.
-You can get up to five supplementary cards, but the holders must be at least 16 years old.
+These cards are all acceptable worldwide, with the first annual fee waived at your convenience.
+You get up to five supplementary cards, but the holders must be at least 16 years old.

-To get a Standard Chartered Bank Credit Card, you must meet the basic eligibility.
+Also, you must meet the basic eligibility to get a Standard Chartered Bank Credit Card.
 You must be at least 21 years old with a regular income.

 Standard Chartered Credit Card Rewards

-One of the known perks of credit cards is earning reward points, of course, Standard Chartered Bank won’t get behind.
+One of the known perks of credit cards is reward points.
+Of course, Standard Chartered Bank won’t get behind.
 Its credit cards let you earn one point for every P10 charged.
-You can use your points to get free miles, gift certificates, cash rebates or even pay off the annual fees.
+You use your points to get free miles, gift certificates, cash rebates, or even pay off the annual fees.

 Standard Chartered Credit Card Features